dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 > [!TIP]
 > If you change your model, use the `Add-Migration` command to scaffold a new migration to apply the corresponding changes to the database.
 Any pending migrations will be applied to the local database on each device when the application starts.
 >
->EF uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.
+>EF Core uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.

-## Use the model
+## Use the data model

-You can now use the model to perform data access.
+You can now use EF Core to perform data access.

 * Open *MainPage.xaml*.